Grande Prairie Storm

-The Grande Prairie Storm is a junior A ice hockey team in the Alberta Junior Hockey League (AJHL) based in Grande Prairie, Alberta, Canada, with home games at Revolution Place.
+The Grande Prairie Storm is a junior A ice hockey team in the Alberta Junior Hockey League (AJHL) based in Grande Prairie, Alberta, Canada, with home games at Bonnetts Energy Centre.

 History

 The organization was founded in 1966 as the Junior Athletics as a member of the Peace Junior B Hockey League (PJHL).
 The team rebranded around 1972 as the Grande Prairie North Stars.
 When the Quesnel Millionaires and Prince George Spruce Kings joined the league in 1975, the league became the Peace-Cariboo Junior Hockey League (PCJHL).
 In 1980, the league and teams were promoted to Junior A. The North Stars were financially struggling and sat out two seasons from 1989 to 1991.
 They came back as the Grande Prairie Chiefs in 1991, but the league had brought in teams from the Kootenay International Junior Hockey League and reformed as the Rocky Mountain Junior Hockey League (RMJHL).

 In 1995, with the Chiefs continuing to have financial difficulties, a community-led group bought the team with the goal of paying off its $150,000 in debts and restoring junior A hockey to prominence in the Peace Country.
 The team rebranded as the Grande Prairie Storm and moved to a brand new arena, the Canada Games Arena, built for the 1995 Canada Winter Games.

 In 1996, the Storm moved from the RMJHL to the Alberta Junior Hockey League (AJHL).
 The Storm qualified for the AJHL post season in each of its first 18 consecutive seasons before missing in 2014.
 In 2004, the Storm won their first AJHL championship.
 They also hosted the 2004 Royal Bank Cup national junior A championship tournament that season, where they lost in the semifinals.

 The Storm have been a major success off the ice as well as the franchise perennially leads the AJHL in attendance, and often leads the entire Canadian Junior A Hockey League in attendance.
 The Storm broke the previous attendance record for the Royal Bank Cup by over 9000 fans in 2004.